engin100/980/labs/lab-5.md

 ### 5. Collecting Data

 With everything plugged into the 9V and running, unplug the Arduino from your computer.
 Walk around with your Arduino and try to think about things you can do to wildly influence the sensor values (without breaking your circuit!).
 More interesting changes will be more visible and easier to see in your final plots.
+(Question - will walking up 4 flights of stairs cause the pressure sensor to change?)

 Now, before you jump ahead and start to dissemble your board, take a picture of it in its final working state!
 You will be submitting this!